 If you’re like me, you have at least one website or online account with more than one user login.
-There are lots of reasons to have several logins to a website like, let’s say, Gmail – because they make it so easy to handle email from several domains.
-Or, you might have a different Gmail account depending on the type of email you receive: one for personal, another for work or resumes, and maybe a throw-away account that you use when a stranger asks for your email address in a store.
+There are lots of reasons to have several logins to an account like your email account, or shopping sites.
+For example, you might have one login for personal use, another for work or maybe for a family member.
+I’ll use Amazon as an example.

 Adding an additional login is just as simple as creating the initial account.

-Enter another valid Gmail Email address and Password and click Sign in.
+Enter another valid email address/login and password and click the Sign in button.
 Sticky Password will prompt you to save a new login.
-Click Add New Login.
-Sticky Password recognizes that the Google Account (Gmail) account already exists and will add a new login to any that are already saved.
+Click Add.
+Sticky Password will add the new login to any that are already saved.

-Both of your Gmail logins are now stored in the Sticky Password database under the same Gmail account and are ready for use.
+Both of your logins are now stored in the Sticky Password database under the same Amazon account and are ready for use.

-You can edit all the logins to your account from the main Sticky Password window.
+You can edit all the logins to an account from the main Sticky Password window.
 Click the Sticky Password icon in the lower right corner and select Open Sticky Password.

-If you want to edit one of your logins, click on the downward arrow next to the Logins field and select the login you would like to edit.
+If you want to edit one of the logins, click on the downward arrow next to the Logins field to reveal your saved logins, and select the login you would like to edit.

-Note: If a login is highlighted in bold (automatic log-in), this means that this login will be automatically used to log you into this account when you visit the website.
+Note: If a login in the list is highlighted in bold (Automatic Login), it means that this login will be automatically used to log you into this account when you visit the website.

-The automatic Log-in option is enabled (checked).
-This means that when you visit the Gmail web page (mail.google.com), the johnsmith login will be used as the default and you will be logged in automatically using this login.
+In the picture below, the automatic Log-in option is enabled (checked).
+This means that when you visit the Amazon web page (amazon.com/ap/signin), the email@example.com login will be used as the default and you will be logged in automatically using this login.

-When you have several logins to an online account, you may prefer to disable the Automatic Log-in feature – it’s up to you.
-By turning off this feature, you’ll be prompted to choose the login that you would like to use when you visit the website.
+When you have several logins saved under an online account, you may prefer to disable the Automatic Log-in feature – it’s up to you.
+By turning off this feature, you’ll be prompted to choose the login that you would like to use each time you visit the website.

 To disable Automatic Log-in, uncheck the checkbox and click Save.